jalee4356/Project/Data_Analysis/Numerical_analysis/project2/README.md

 #### 4) Analyze the results caused by round-off errors for various schemes.

-1. In Näve Gaussian Elimination, which did not take into account the roundoff error, it was confirmed that the final solution was very similar to the true value, so it had a very small true relative error.
+1. In Naïve Gaussian Elimination, which did not take into account the roundoff error, it was confirmed that the final solution was very similar to the true value, so it had a very small true relative error.
 $$x = {[1.5124959, -1.49743733, 3.53518394, -5.72930549]}^{T}$$
 $$error = {[5.432 x {10}^{-15}, 5.931 x {10}^{-16}, 1.256 x {10}^{-16}, 7.7512 x {10}^{-16}]}^{T}$$
 This indicates that it is numerically stable when rounding is not applied.